 People with fair skin are at greater risk of developing skin cancer than those with naturally very dark skin.

 Many people mistakenly believe that having a tan protects their skin against sunburn and UV damage.
-In fact, a tan offers minimal protection against sunburn (equivalent to around sun protection factor (SPF 3).
-Even without burning, UV radiation can cause long-term, irreparable DNA damage.
+In fact, a tan offers minimal protection against sunburn (equivalent to around SPF 3, depending on your skin type), and will not protect your DNA from future UV damage.

 Fake tanning lotions, sprays and creams offer little protection from the sun's UV rays.
 Some brands advertise that they include a high SPF sunscreen.
-Protection from UV does not last for as long as the fake tan and sunscreen reapplication should occur every two hours.
+Protection from UV does not last for as long as the fake tan.
+Sunscreen reapplication should occur every two hours.
 To get the best protection from UV, sunscreen should be used in conjunction with hats, protective clothing, sunglasses and shade.

 How skin tans

 Skin cells in the top layer of skin (epidermis) produce a pigment called melanin, which gives skin its natural colour.
 When skin is exposed to UV radiation, more melanin is produced, causing the skin to darken.
-This is what we know as a ‘tan’.
-A tan is a sign that the skin is attempting to protect itself against UV damage.
+This is what we know as a 'tan'.
+A tan is a sign that the skin has been damaged by UV radiation.
 It is not a sign of good health.

-There is no ‘safe’ tan.
-Any method that involves exposing the skin to UV radiation by sunlight or solarium will cause skin damage.
+There is no 'safe' tan.
+Any tanning method that involves exposing the skin to UV radiation will cause skin damage.
 The more your skin is exposed to UV radiation, the greater the risk of skin cancer and the quicker your skin will age.
 Comparing the skin on the back of your hand with that on the inside of your thigh will show the damage caused by years of sun exposure.

 Australians and tanning